PUREFORM

 5. Betfair Selection Assist

-So what can you do with this information?
-Not much opportunity to pot the discussed runner as who wants to pot a horse at $8 on Betfair when $4.50 is wagered with books/TAB?
+Not much opportunity to pot the discussed runner.
+Who wants to pot a horse at $8 on Betfair when $4.50 is wagered with books/TAB?
 There is no absolute guarantee that the $8 Betfair horse will lose and you would certainly feel like a total goose if you laid the runner and it won.
-Once again long-run probabilities apply.
-Generally the horse runs badly in this type of situation.

 What this knowledge does allow is the opportunity to re-assess the selection process.
 Consider the following: